样式: 排序: IF: - GO 导出 标记为已读

 -

-Effect of Mepolizumab in airway's remodelling in patients with late-onset severe asthma with an eosinophilic phenotype.
+Effect of mepolizumab in airway remodeling in patients with late-onset severe asthma with an eosinophilic phenotype.
 J. Allergy Clin.
 Immunol.
 (IF 11.4) Pub Date : 2024-11-07 Kalliopi Domvri,Ioanna Tsiouprou,Petros Bakakos,Paschalis Steiropoulos,Konstantinos Katsoulis,Konstantinos Kostikas,Katerina M Antoniou,Andriana I Papaioannou,Nikoletta Rovina,Paraskevi Katsaounou,Theodora Papamitsou,Nicoleta Pastelli,Stavros Tryfon,Evangelia Fouka,Despoina Papakosta,Stelios Loukides,Konstantinos Porpodis

-BACKGROUND Clinical trials and real-world experience have provided evidence for the clinical benefit of mepolizumab, an anti-IL-5 biologic, in severe asthma.
-However, limited data exists regarding the impact of mepolizumab on airway remodelling.
-OBJECTIVE We thus investigated the effect of mepolizumab on airway structural remodelling in patients treated for severe asthma in routine clinical care.
-METHODS
+BACKGROUND Clinical trials and real-world experience have provided evidence for the clinical benefits of mepolizumab, an anti-IL-5 biologic, in severe asthma.
+However, limited data exist regarding the impact of mepolizumab on airway remodeling.
+OBJECTIVE We sought to investigate the effect of mepolizumab on airway structural remodeling in patients treated for severe asthma in routine clinical care

 -